paul-hammant/car-doppler/README.md

    # For other browsers, you may need additional setup
    ```

 I, Paul, am developing on a Chromebook, and proper "Chrome" isn't available for Selenium use, so I'm using Firefox.
-I think Chromium (via apt-get was a choice too).
+I think Chromium (via apt-get was a choice too, but it is hard to set that up).
 I could be wrong.
+Also check that it is firefox and not firefox-esr in your `/usr/bin/` folder.
+On my chromebook I had to `sudo rm -rf /usr/bin/firefox-esr`

 3. **Verify Setup**
    ```bash